tinysheep007/GRE-Review/readme.md

 Began reading master guide to reading and other reading helpful material 20 verbal practice.
 Finding keywords r important.

+### Day 24
+Finish reading majority of the reading strats.
+Review some of words from master list
+Finish all kinds of verbal sections.
+Noticed can grind all the questions on time.
+Especailly logical question and find pattern of it Need to prep for AW soon.

 stuff still have to read:
 Math:
 OG conventions